avanegasp/avanegasp/README.md

 ## About me 💻

-As a **Full Stack Developer** with a strong focus on backend, I’ve been actively involved in real-world application development—designing scalable architectures, writing clean code, and collaborating with agile teams using **SCRUM methodology**.
+As a **Full Stack Developer**, I’ve been actively involved in real-world application development—designing scalable architectures, writing clean code, and collaborating with agile teams using **SCRUM methodology**.

 ### ✅ Key Skills & Experience:
 - Over **1 year** of hands-on experience in **web development**